 Fourth-order climate controls

 A large number of smaller-scale geological climate drivers exist that control small temperature changes up to 5°C over short periods of time up to hundreds of years.
 These effects are fourth-order climate drivers.
-Many are natural phenomena such as tectonism (mountain building and erosion); weathering of rocks; meteorite impacts; small orbital changes; shorter solar cycles, solar storms and flares; volcanic activity such as the eruptions of Pinatubo and Krakatoa; solar storms and flares; small orbital changes; meteorite impacts, and human activities such as deforestation and urban blacktop paving.
+Many are natural phenomena such as tectonism (mountain building and erosion); weathering of rocks; meteorite impacts; small orbital changes; shorter solar cycles, solar storms and flares; volcanic activity such as the eruptions of Pinatubo and Krakatoa; and ocean-circulation changes such as La Niña and El Niño and some are human activities such as deforestation and urban blacktop paving.

-The sun is the primary source of energy for the climate of the earth.
+The sun is the primary energy source for the climate of the earth.
 Earth’s distance from the sunis the major factor controlling the base temperature of the earth.
 That distance is a function of the geometry of the solar system.

 During the earliest history of the Earth, solar irradiance was low, but internal radioactive decay likely produced enough heat to melt the earth’s crust.